railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

-Managing stock movements
+Managing Stock Movements
 ========================

-Reception of the goods
+Reception of the Goods
 ----------------------

 In OpenERP, you have the choice between three ways to receive goods from suppliers.

 The first method is to manually enter the information in the incoming shipment.
-To receive the products by this method, you have to go to :guilabel:`Incoming Shipments` section in the :guilabel:`Warehouse Management` submenu, click on New and then you enter the information about the reception.
+To receive the products through this method, you have to go to :guilabel:`Incoming Shipments` section in the :guilabel:`Warehouse Management` submenu, click on New and then you enter the information about the reception.

 .. figure:: images/stock_getting.png